okfn/opendefinition/ofd/index.markdown

 - be machine-readable
 - be provided in bulk
 - be provided in an open format:
-— with a freely available published specification which places no restrictions, monetary or otherwise, upon its use, or
+  - with a freely available published specification which places no restrictions, monetary or otherwise, upon its use, or
-— that can be processed with at least one free/libre/open-source software tool.
+  - that can be processed with at least one free/libre/open-source software tool.

-(*Contribution needed*) Is it OK that these requirements are all optional for non-data works?
+(*Contribution needed - Is it OK that these requirements are all optional for non-data works?*)

 ## 4. Words with special meaning